mkby/cloudbreak/integration-test/README.md

 ```
 ##### fulltest
 In this case couple of tests in differents regions will be run on all cloudprovider.
 The full tests are outdated, the usage of fulltest is not recommended.
-In this case you have to define `'--integrationtest.fulltest.regindex'` and `'--integrationtest.fulltest.regnum'` parameters.
+In this case you have to define `'--integrationtest.fulltest.regindex'` and `'--integrationtest.fulltest.regnum'` codeGrantFlowInitParams.
 ##### suites
 In this case you have to define the suite files in the `'--integrationtest.suiteFiles'` program arguments as comma separated list.
 *Supported file formats:* xml, yaml